openreferral/deprecated-hsds-1.1-validator/README.md

 Visit [Project Github page](https://openreferral.github.io/hsds-validator/).

 A micro-service with a **RESTful API** for validating data packages and resources using the official [Human Services Data Specification](https://openreferral.readthedocs.io/en/latest/hsds/) from [Open Referral](https://openreferral.org/).
+Thanks to [@spilio](https://github.com/spilio/) for development of this tool.

 # Running the service